SNEWS2/candidate_list/README.md

 # Galactic RSGs
 **Work in progress!** Currently only version 1-2 of the RSG list is completed.

+- `Method_1_RSGs_catalog.csv` :
+   - portion of the final version based on a collection of literature

 - `RSG_version_2.csv` : Second version which includes expansion of list through Method 2, new derivation for dust extiniction, and changes to how spectral type was adopted
    - Some stars dropped out due to...
 - `RSG_version_1.csv` : First version of RSG candidate list used for SNEWS, includes anyalsis on luminosity and likelyhood of being a RSG